 A title company or attorney is required to oversee the closing of your home as an independent (third) party, and a fee is associated with this.

-As you can see, none of these services can be done by the borrower or lender involved in the home loan process because it creates a conflict of interest, which is why third parties are involved in the first place.
-It’s important to mention again: the above list is not all the third party fees you may run in to.
-There are more, but these are the bigger ones.
-If you have questions about these additional fees please comment below.
+Why bring in a bunch of outside entities to do all this?
+Because some things related to your mortgage need to be independently verified.
+None of these services can be done by the borrower or lender involved in the home loan process because it creates a conflict of interest, which is why third parties are involved in the first place.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.